NickLThompson/NickLThompson/README.md

 Junior Full Stack Developer and Musician 🎵
 -------------------------------------------

 Welcome to my page!
 I'm a Full Stack Web Developer!
 I started college pursuing a Bachelor's in Psychology as I love helping others and talking people through their issues.
 However, I learned through this that I love solving people's problems as well.
 COVID-19 knocked me out of college and I ended up in the UNC Charlotte Bootcamp.
 I graduated in August of 2022 and haven't looked back since!
 In my free time I'll play my guitar, bass, or drum set.
 I love music and I can talk about it for hours.
-I'm a pretty big metalhead, but I love just about every genre there is
+I'm a pretty big metalhead, but I love just about every genre there is.

 * 🌍  I'm based in Conover, North Carolina
 * ✉️  You can contact me at [thompsonnickolas1@gmail.com](mailto:thompsonnickolas1@gmail.com)